 Since the merger, The Concord Museum has expanded its hours from two to four days a week, has introduced rotating special exhibits with guest speakers, and has opened a sister museum, The Cabarrus County Veterans Museum.

 Historic Cabarrus Association, Inc. has also embarked on a mission of community outreach, introducing events again such as the Concord History Walk, special programs featuring reenactors, and guided walking tours of historic Concord.
-We also collect oral histories of our county’s veterans and honored citizens, and we co-create special activities with community partners including the Cabarrus County Public Library, Leadership Cabarrus, Old Courthouse Theatre, and area veterans.
+We also collect oral histories of our county’s veterans and honored citizens, and we co-create special activities with community partners including the Cabarrus County Public Library, Leadership Cabarrus, Old Courthouse Theatre, Residents of Historic Concord, and area veterans.

 2016 – 2017 Board of Directors